Gandhari: Early life and marriage

 The Adi Parva describes Gandhari as a devout worshipper of the god Shiva from a young age.
 Pleased by her unwavering devotion, Shiva grants her a boon, promising that she will bear one hundred sons.
 After becoming aware of the divine boon bestowed upon Gandhari, Bhishma, the patriarch of the Kuru dynasty, proposes her marriage to Dhritarashtra, his eldest nephew who is born blind.
 Subala initially hesitates due to Dhritarashtra's blindness but later agrees to the marriage, prioritizing the prestige of an alliance with the Kuru dynasty.
 Gandhari's brother, Shakuni, accompanies her to the capital of Kuru Kingdom, Hastinapura, where the marriage is solemnized.
 On marrying Dhritarashtra, she blindfolds herself with a silk shawl, choosing to live without sight for the rest of her life.
 Gandhari is welcomed by the Kuru elders.
 Shakuni returns to his kingdom, but frequently visits Gandhari to help her and her children.

 Gandhari's husband, Dhritarashtra, is denied the throne due to his blindness, despite being the eldest son.
 The throne is instead given to his younger brother, Pandu, but he later renounces the kingdom.
-As a result of these events, Dhritarashtra is crowned King of Kuru kingdom, and Gandhari becomes queen.
+As a result of these events, Dhritarashtra is crowned The King of the Kuru kingdom, and Gandhari becomes the queen.